donatik27/prysm/monitoring/prometheus/README.md

  - (optional) [Grafana](https://grafana.com/grafana/download) (For better graphs)
  - (optional) [Setup prometheus+grafana](https://prometheus.io/docs/visualization/grafana/)

-## Start scrapping services
+## Start scraping services
-To start scrapping with prometheus you must create or edit the prometheus config file and add all the services you want to scrap, like these:
+To start scraping with prometheus you must create or edit the prometheus config file and add all the services you want to scrap, like these:

 ```diff
 global: